Why LISP Never Took Off

 One of the biggest frustrations I've had when trying to write Scheme code is the poor documentation.
 It's not that easy to learn what you need to know about the language.
 Google searches will often yield irrelevant results, or results that are specific to one Scheme implementation.
 The official language specification document is probably the best source of documentation, which is rather sad.
 What if you need to use implementation-specific features?
 Well, the Gambit Scheme page has a long list of undocumented extensions.

 Perhaps the Scheme community suffers from a lack of desire to document.
-From what I’ve seen, it’s fairly typical for Scheme code to have very few comments (if any) and be full of one-letter variable names.
-There seems to be a prevalent assumption that the code is self-evident and doesn’t need any explaining.
+From what I've seen, it's fairly typical for Scheme code to have very few comments (if any) and be full of one-letter variable names.
+There seems to be a prevalent assumption that the code is self-evident and doesn't need any explanation.
 This assumption is rather strange, because Scheme is probably the language that most needs documentation out there.
 In a language where you can use macros to (re)define language constructs, you should never assume that anything is self-evident.

 The (Lack of) Speed